PokemonTCG/pokemon-tcg-sdk-dart/README.md

 ## Usage

-1. Sign up for an Pokemon TCG Developers account at https://pokemontcg.io/ and get your API key
+1. Sign up for a Pokemon TCG Developers account at https://pokemontcg.io/ and get your API key
 2. Import this package
 3. Initialize the API:
 ```Dart